cgeisser/writing/2017-12-21-advent/haunted-graveyards.md

 A common conversation goes like this -

-**Enthusiastic New Person**: _My manager suggested I add better monitoring to the `$scary_thing`, where should I start?"_
+**Enthusiastic New Person**: _"My manager suggested I add better monitoring to the `$scary_thing`, where should I start?"_

-**Grumpy Senior Engineer**: _Um, the code is over there, but it's 50,000 lines of spaghetti.
+**Grumpy Senior Engineer**: _"Um, the code is over there, but it's 50,000 lines of spaghetti.
 The last time we touched it we learned it also processes payroll, and the person who wrote it quit 6 months ago.
-We just try not to touch it._
+We just try not to touch it."_

-**A Different Grumpy Senior Engineer**: _Yup, I looked at fixing it a few years ago and gave up.
-When it crashes we just restart it and hope it keeps going._
+**A Different Grumpy Senior Engineer**: _"Yup, I looked at fixing it a few years ago and gave up.
+When it crashes we just restart it and hope it keeps going."_

 **Great.** Now you have a system so haunted that two senior members on the team refuse to go near it.
 You’ve chosen to encase it in concrete and warning signs rather than fix it.